learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 install packages of preexisting code.

 What sort of code?
 All kinds!
-Some packages are quite small, like [isNumber][isNumber], a package that has one function: to check if a value is a number.
+Some packages are quite small, like [isNumber][isnumber], a package that has one function: to check if a value is a number.
 Some packages are much more complicated.
 Huge libraries and frameworks, including [React][react] and [Express][expjs], are available as npm packages.
 These larger packages are often _themselves_ built using a combination of other